 Increased Legal Protection

 The current threshold is £325,000 for an individual and £650,000 for a married couple or civil partners.
 If you are widowed, the threshold may be £650,000 depending on how much of the allowance was used when your partner passed way.
+This increases to £1 million with the Additional Residential Nil-Rate Band.

 The simple answer is yes.
 Provisions introduced by the Finance Act in 2008 mean that survivors of a marriage or civil partnership have been able to claim their spouse’s unused nil-rate band on their death.
 The only factor that may affect this is how much of the available nil-rate band has been utilised.